cs50u/yahtzee-game/README.md

 This project is a web-based implementation of the classic Yahtzee dice game.
 It is Yahtzee solitaire; solo-only.
 Players can roll dice, calculate scores, and try to get a high score.

+## Notice

+This repository contains the source code for a Yahtzee Solitaire game developed by Harasoft LLC.
+The code is made publicly available for viewing as part of its hosting on GitHub Pages.

+However, please be aware that no license is granted in respect of those intellectual property rights.
+Harasoft LLC retains all rights and interest in the code contained in this repository.

+This means:

+- You may not use the code contained in this repository.
+- You may not modify the code contained in this repository.
+- You may not distribute the code contained in this repository.
+- You may not create derivative works from the code contained in this repository.
+- Any use, modification, distribution, or creation of derivative works must be explicitly authorized in writing by Harasoft LLC.

 ## Features

 - Roll dice with realistic animations